The Soldier's Details

 Jack was recovered from Japan when the war ended.

-L-R: Mick Wedge, Tom Hampton, Jack Leahy, John Gilmour, Bill Davies
+Confirmiing the correct names are L-R: Mick Wedge, Tom Hampton, Jack Leahy, John Gilmour, Bill Davey WX8587

 For further reading go to Affadavit by Leahy